DePaul vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 9

 DePaul vs. Louisville: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-The DePaul Blue Demons (1-7) hope to stop a five-game losing streak when hosting the Louisville Cardinals (4-4) at 2:00 PM ET on Saturday, December 9, 2023 at Wintrust Arena.
-The game airs on Fox Sports 1.
+The DePaul Blue Demons (1-7) welcome in the Louisville Cardinals (4-4) after losing three straight home games.
+It tips at 2:00 PM ET on Saturday, December 9, 2023.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the DePaul vs. Louisville matchup.
+In this article, you can check out the spread and odds across multiple sportsbooks for the DePaul vs. Louisville matchup.

 DePaul vs. Louisville Game Info